NeoTeo/SwiftGMP/README.md

-# Swift wrapper around the Gnu Multi Precision library.
+# Swift wrapper for the Gnu Multi Precision library.

 (Very) Work in progress.